-RULES AND REGULATIONS GOVERNING THE DISTRUBUTION AND USE OF IRRIGATION WATER IN THE KING HILL IRRIGATION DISTRICT – 01/01/2018
+RULES AND REGULATIONS GOVERNING THE DISTRIBUTION AND USE OF IRRIGATION WATER IN THE KING HILL IRRIGATION DISTRICT – 01/01/2018

 The King Hill Irrigation District is a quasi-municipality, a political subdivision of the State of Idaho, duly organized and operated pursuant to the statutes of the Idaho Department of Water Resources.
 The District is operated by a staff of water delivery professionals under the guidance and supervision of a five-member Board of Directors.
-Board of Directors meetings are scheduled to be held on the 2nd Thursday of each month at the District office at 4183 N Meridian Street, King Hill, Idaho.
+Board of Directors meetings are scheduled to be held on the second Thursday of each month at the District office at 75 E. 1st Ave, Glenns Ferry, Idaho.
 Meeting times during irrigation season are at 7:00 pm.
-Off season meeting times are at 2:00 pm.
+Off-season meeting times are at 2:00 pm.

 Participation in the Idaho Power Peak Rewards Program

-Each irrigation season, you will be notified if the boards of directors decide it’s in the best interest of the district to participate.
+Each irrigation season, you will be notified if the Board of Directors determines that it is in the best interest of the District to participate.
 From June 15th to August 15th, the Peak Rewards program provides a significant financial incentive for turning off the irrigation pumps during specific hours when summer demand for energy is high.
-A minimum of three events occur each season for no more than four hours each.
-Idaho Power will typically provide us notification four hours before each event.
-Your ditch rider will then make suggestions as to which four hour shut down period best suits the continuity of water flow in the ditches that supply water to your irrigation systems.
+A minimum of four events occur each season for no more than four hours each.
+Idaho Power will typically provide us with notification four hours before each event.
+Your ditchrider will then make suggestions as to which four-hour shutdown period best suits the continuity of water flow in the ditches that supply water to your irrigation systems.

-In order for the district to manage these events, it’s imperative that the district’s crop irrigators shut off their water for the recommended four hour period.
-Failure to do so will prompt your ditch rider to take measures to insure compliance, including that of locking the head gate which supplies water to your property.
-Because of time constraints, it’s impossible for the district to notify all of its lawn and garden customers before an event.
+In order for the District to manage these events, it’s imperative that the District’s crop irrigators shut off their water for the recommended four-hour period.
+Failure to do so will prompt your ditchrider to take measures to ensure compliance, including locking the head gate which supplies water to your property.
+Because of time constraints, it’s impossible for the District to notify all of its lawn and garden customers before an event.

 Problems, Resolution and Emergencies

 In an environment where we need to interact, it is vital that our water users and district employees can expect to be treated with mutual respect.
-Rude behavior is insidious and not helpful in problem solving.
-Please be assured that he or she is doing everything possible to resolve your issue.
-Incessant telephone calls, voice mails and vulgar language to district employees will not be tolerated nor will it immediately remedy your problem.
-Personal threats to district employees will be brought to the attention of local law enforcement.
+Rude behavior is insidious and not helpful in problem-solving.
+Please be assured that he/she is doing everything possible to resolve your issue.
+Incessant telephone calls, voice mails or vulgar language to District employees will not be tolerated nor will it immediately remedy your problem.
+Personal threats to District employees will be brought to the attention of local law enforcement.

-Problems encountered by a water user not resolved by your ditch rider should be reported to the district manager.
-If resolution is not forthcoming in a reasonable amount of time, please contact your area board member.
-He or she may recommend that your situation be brought before the entire board at their next regular board meeting for review.
-If so, please make arrangements with the Secretary so he or she will include you on the forthcoming agenda.
+Problems encountered by a water user not resolved by your ditchrider should be reported to the district manager.
+If a resolution is not forthcoming in a reasonable amount of time, please contact your area board member.
+He/she may recommend that your situation be brought before the Board at the next scheduled board meeting for review.
+If so, please make arrangements with the Secretary to be included on the forthcoming agenda.

-The District’s manager is empowered to act in the boards stead on emergency matters.
-However, his or her actions are subject to later confirmation of the board of directors.
+The District’s manager is empowered to act in the Board’s stead on emergency matters.
+However, his/her actions are subject to later confirmation by the Board of Directors.

-For those of you with less than five (5) acres on lands located in Glenns Ferry, King Hill and Bliss, water orders are not necessary.
+For those with less than five (5) acres of land located in Glenns Ferry, King Hill, and Bliss, water orders are not necessary.

-It is the responsibility of every property owner to insure they are being responsible with their watering habits.
-When watering your lawn, please monitor the water to ensure you aren’t over watering.
+It is the responsibility of every property owner to ensure they are being responsible for their watering habits.
+When watering your lawn, please monitor the water to ensure you aren’t over-watering.
 If you are a crop irrigator, please order your water on and off appropriately.
 If water is not ordered off, it is wasted down drain ditches and unable to be put to beneficial use for irrigation purposes.
 If it’s turned on and not ordered beforehand, it affects those users with planned orders.
 This adversely affects everyone in the district.

 Responsibility for Water

-The district does not supply water pressure.
-The responsibility of the district to deliver water to its users ends at the point of delivery.
+The District does not supply water pressure.
+The responsibility of the District to deliver water to its users ends at the point of delivery.
 The water then becomes the responsibility of the water user or users who use the turnout.
-The district will make every effort possible to insure a continuous supply of water to its water users.
-However, since most water flows through miles of open ditches it becomes subject to pollution, blowing sand and weeds, gopher damage, pump failure, interrupted electricity, etc. It is impossible for the district or its agents to guarantee continuous uninterrupted water delivery.
-Consequently, any damage to its customer’s equipment or crops caused by defective delivery of water, shortage of water or defective water quality are to be borne by the water user and not by the district.
+The District will make every effort possible to ensure a continuous supply of water to its water users.
+However, since most water flows through miles of open ditches it becomes subject to pollution, blowing sand and weeds, gopher damage, pump failure, interrupted electricity, etc. It is impossible for the District or its agents to guarantee continuous uninterrupted water delivery.
+Consequently, any damage to its customer’s equipment or crops caused by defective delivery of water, shortage of water, or defective water quality is to be borne by the water user and not by the district.

 Control of District Facilities